wynessgp/csse332-sp2324-review-session1/README.md

 Your code for `scout.c` is to try and generate a lucky scout N times (where N is the input to the program) to send out on a scouting mission.
 A lucky scout will be any child process you generate that has a pid divisible by `7`.

 This lucky scout is then to make a report that it will **HOPEFULLY** bring back to you at some point in the future.
 This means that the lucky scout is to execute `./report.bin <scout's pid>`, and you are to eventually determine what that report (exit code) means for you.
 (Look at the comments in `report.c`, those are what you will want to print).
+You should be able to do this without creating **ANY** zombie processes.

 Additionally, all of your lucky scouts should be able to go out on missions at the same time (needs to be parallelized).
-Once one of them exits (or crashes!), your parent process should immediately reveal what the associated report information was.
+Once one of them exits (or crashes!), your parent process should reveal what the associated report information was.

 In order to get the scout's PID, you'll likely need to use `getpid()`.